When the storm passes and the hurricane

 My lips.
 And we shall not speak of this,

 We shall not speak again, except for the

 Mrs. X and Mrs Y, never in first name terms.

 Who once shared a shelter from the gale.

-But the sky is a sea above, a wrathful ocean
+But the sky is right now maritime, a wrathful ocean

-Lashing its fury at the land.
+Lashing its fury on the land.
 Trees brake,

 Rivers flood.
 Husbands and children, safe at home.